Pendo720/N.J-Matata/index.md

 ![](/gh-images/mfront.png)

 **Description**
->   The event of interest is generated using the proximity sensor of the mobile app.
+>   The event of interest is generated using the proximity sensor on the mobile device running a simple app.
 On submission - which happens when the button labelled 'POST'
->   is clicked; the event data is posted to the backend.
-The backend registers the event and notifies any subscribed clients of the new event.
+>   is clicked; the posts the generated event data to the backend.
+The backend, which consists of a microservice registers the event and notifies any subscribed clients of the new event.
 >   The notifications from the backend is processed and the dashboard is updated to reflect the system changes.
+>
+The system is capable of capturing event data in real-time and relay it to any observers be it other systems or a human decision maker.

 ### [Project 2: N2-Classifier (Java)](https://github.com/Pendo720/nn-fp)